 During the initial therapeutic assessment, a licensed professional asks questions to get to know something about a new client’s background, drug of choice, particular challenges in trying to get sober, and expectations of and goals for treatment.
 Since each client is unique, it’s important to understand these elements when developing a recovery plan.

-Group Therapy for Substance Abuse Treatment
+Group Therapy for Substance Use Disorder

-Individual Therapy for Substance Abuse Treatment
+Individual Therapy for Substance Use Disorder

-The individual therapy sessions give clients a safe place where they can share their thoughts and have the full attention of a licensed, caring professional.
+Individual therapy sessions give clients a safe place where they can share their thoughts and have the full attention of a licensed, caring professional.

 It’s not easy for someone who is used to using chemicals to numb their emotions to open up and share those uncomfortable feelings.
 The therapist’s role is to listen and to help the client learn new, healthier coping skills.

-Individual and Group Therapy Work Hand in Hand
+Individual and Group Therapy Work Hand-in-Hand

 The group is an environment where members can see how others cope with their addiction triggers (successfully and otherwise) and learn from each other.
 They can cheer on each other’s successes and support each other through difficult times.